Sharesale

 Rehearse And Prepare Thoroughly

 Make sure you’re well-rehearsed before the shoot begins.
 Things are likely to change on the day, so the more comfortable you are with your lines and overall scenario, the freer you will be to act and explore.
 If you’re performing your scene with a buddy, meet up ahead of time and do some practice.
-You want it to remain unpredictable; don’t rehearse for hours—but make sure both of you are comfortable with your lines and have a common vision for the sequence.
+You want it to remain unpredictable; don’t rehearse for hours—but make sure both of you are comfortable with your lines and have a vision for the sequence.

 They may make the same remarks about preparation if you’re creating your Video Reel.
 Have all of your equipment, settings, designs, and so on ready to go so that on the day of the performance, all you have on your mind is performing.